 Folks in Downstate Illinois seldom appreciate how much the city of Chicago and its suburban hinterland depend on public transit.
-To the extent that Chicago public transit makes it possible for people to get to work, and that Chicago is the economic driver of Illinois, Chicago transit matters to Downstaters too.
+To the extent that 1) Chicago buses and trains make it possible for people to get to work and 2) that Chicago is the economic driver of Illinois, Chicago transit matters to Downstaters too.
 Nevertheless, Downstate lawmakers, who would never demand that their rural constituents pay the full cost of their state highways, insist that Chicagoans pay the full fare for transit.

 I also wrote about Chicago public transit here and here.
-(There were people who did it better, such as Ed Zotti and Gloria Mundy in the Reader.)
+(There were people who did it better,of course; among them are Ed Zotti and Gloria Mundy in the Reader.)
 This sketch is taken from my never-published draft of a guide to Illinois history and culture.

 For a generation after the city’s official founding, Chicagoans had to walk but a mile west, to Halsted Street, to see cows grazing.
-By 1870 the city’s population had skyrocketed to around 300,000 people, and the only creatures grazing around Halsted west of downtown were lawyers and grain traders and their families.
-Chicagoans walked or rode aboard wagons or in carriages or in horse-drawn omnibuses.
+By 1870 the city’s population had mushroomed to around 300,000 people and the only creatures grazing around Halsted west of downtown were lawyers and grain traders and their families in the new houses there.
+To get there from here took ever longer, and Chicagoans walked or rode aboard wagons or in carriages or in horse-drawn omnibuses.
 The last was Chicago’s first public transit vehicle, an in-town stagecoach in effect, whose capacity was limited by what a horse could pull, which, given the condition of Chicagoland streets through the 19th century, wasn’t much.

 By 1900, Chicago was home to nearly six times more people.
 The corporate city whose borders took in 36 square miles of land in 1869 had swelled to cover 191.
 A city that size could not have worked at all had not a succession of risk-taking entrepreneurs taken Chicagoans for a ride.
 After the Civil War there appeared on the streets one marvelous new contraption after another to carry people to and fro, in the form of passenger cars on rails that ran first on streets, then on platforms above the streets and in tunnels below them.
 The motive power of these machines went from the horse (1859) to steam-powered cables (1880s) to on-board steam engines to electric motors (1890s).
 Each new machine was faster and heavier than its predecessors, each penetrated farther into the hinterland, each was more costly to ride.

 The horse was harnessed for intercity transportation too.
-The cargo wagon was as ubiquitous in commercial service as the trucks and vans of today, and stagecoaches ferried passengers and mail in Chicagoland until they were rendered outmoded by steam trains in the 1850s and ‘60s.
+The cargo wagon was as ubiquitous in commercial service as the trucks and vans of today, and stagecoaches ferried passengers and mail in and out of Chicago until they were rendered outmoded by steam trains in the 1850s and ‘60s.

 Steam trains were not, however, well adapted to the stop-and-go of in-town service.
 There horses—the icon of the countryside—were kept on the job in the city for decades after the railroads arrived.
 Horses were the engine of choice for freight and delivery wagons, cabs, and omnibuses.
 Horse-drawn omnibuses, for example, were excellent short-haul shuttles between train stations; millions on people on cross-country trips first saw Chicago from behind a horse as they changed trains downtown.
 New technology (mainly electric motors) that suited the quick acceleration and short runs of city service eventually rendered the noble horse outmoded even for these roles, but horses still plodded the streets of Chicago until the automobile era.